ro2nie/solar-challenge/README.md

 Integration test support is provided by cucumber and apickli.
 The cucumber dependency provides the Cucumber and Gherkin support; apickli provides a rest testing framework.
 To run the full acceptance test issue the command `yarn integration`.
 This runs the serverless-offline stack, then waits for it to become available (with the wait-on dependency), and then it executes the features against this local instance.
 Once the test run is complete the serverless-offline instance is torn down.
 This is all controlled by the [bin/run_integration.sh](bin/run_integration.sh) script.

+### Running both unit and integration tests

+You may use the `yarn testAll` command in order to run all unit and integration tests.

 ## Building

 The function can be built via the `yarn build` command.
 Executing the `build` command will run webpack, bundling the code into a separate zip artifact file located in the `.serverless` directory.